 2nd winning team (USD 10,000) from Yemen “Educore” - solve remote education problems using local servers that carry a system and database that collects educational materials of all educational facilities, and distributes them to telecommunications exchanges and internet service providers, ensuring accessibility to the system from all residential areas, using the Metropolitan Area Network (MAN), without the need to access the Internet.;

-3rd winning team: USD 7,000) from Lebanon “Intersect: Government as A Service”- Online Digital Platform.
+3rd winning team (USD 7,000) from Lebanon “Intersect: Government as A Service”- Online Digital Platform.
 Online digital platform that provides a matching system which not only develops technical skills but also builds skills through experience and training.

 Support to the winning teams will be given post-ideathon provided by the UNDP to assist them in implementing their idea through learning opportunities